dseguy/php-error-messages/messages/undefined-constant-"%s.rst

 + Find the actual name of the requested constant.
 + Check the namespace, or its import: ``use const``.
 + Check if the constant is used after its definition.
++ Check if the constant is defined in a PHP extension, and the extension was forgotten.
++ Check if the constant is defined in a dependency, and the dependency was forgotten.

 Related Error Messages
 ______________________